I noticed my Yeti’s driver’s side mirror blinker wasn’t working when I changed my mirror covers from blue to black a couple of weeks ago.

 I’ll throw it in the trash when I’ve finished up here.

-I’m going to squirt a tiny jet of WD-40 on the connector.
-Winter is coming.
-And I may as well use this opportunity.
+Before you rush to reassemble why don’t you squirt a tiny jet of WD-40 on the connector.
+Winter is coming, so why squander the opportunity!

 Let’s connect the new blinker before reassembling and see if it works…